 Accountability and scrutiny

-In 2014-15 the Australian National Audit Office (ANAO) tabled 5 performance audit reports involving the department.
-The department agreed with all recommendations.
-One recommendation, arising from the ANAO’s performance audit of the Management of Smart Centres’ Centrelink Telephone Services (Report No. 37 2014-15), was agreed with qualifications about the resources required to implement the recommendation.
-The Audit Committee was responsible for monitoring the implementation of ANAO recommendations.
+In 2015-16 the Australian National Audit Office (ANAO) tabled 5 performance audit reports involving the department, making a total of 9 recommendations.
+The department agreed with all recommendations relevant to the department.
 ANAO representatives were invited to attend all Audit Committee meetings as observers.

 In some cases ANAO recommendations directly involved the responsibilities of policy departments.
 As the service delivery department, we worked with policy departments to help them effectively respond to the recommendations.

-For more information about ANAO audit reports see Appendix E on page 264.
+For more information about ANAO audit reports see Appendix C.

-The Ombudsman published 1 section 15 report involving the department.
-For more information see Appendix E on page 267.
+The Ombudsman published three section 15 reports involving the department.
+For more information see Appendix C.

 Freedom of information

-The department has an Information Publication Scheme page on its website—see Appendix H on page 275.
+In 2015-16 the department had an Information Publication Scheme page on its website (see Appendix D).

-During the year the department received 4,477 Freedom of Information (FOI) requests for documents—a 2.5% increase on the previous year.
-The department received 42 requests for amendment or annotation of personal records.
-The number of complex requests seeking non-personal information fell by 19.4%.
+During the year the department received 4,667 Freedom of Information (FOI) requests for documents.
+This represents a 4% increase on the previous year.
+The department received 38 requests for amendment or annotation of personal records.
+There was also a decrease of 4% in the number of complex requests seeking non-personal information.

-Taking into account cases pending from previous years, 4,489 requests were finalised.
-Of these:
+Taking into account cases pending from previous years, 4,624 requests were finalised.
+Of these requests:

 Reviews of freedom of information decisions

-In 2014-15 the department received 85 FOI requests for an internal review of access and amendment decisions.
-Of the reviews of access decisions completed in 2014-15, and taking into account requests pending from previous years, 27 requests resulted in access or part access.
-The original decision was affirmed in 40 of the reviews completed compared to 52 in 2013-14.
+In 2015-16 the department received 95 FOI requests for an internal review of access decisions and amendment decisions.
+Of the reviews of access decisions completed in 2015-16, and taking into account requests pending from previous years, 33 requests resulted in access or part access.
+The original decision was affirmed in 42 of the reviews completed compared to 40 in 2014-15.

 Office of the Australian Information Commissioner

-During the year the Office of the Australian Information Commissioner (OAIC) published 15 review decisions in relation to applications for review of access decisions made by the department.
-Five of those affirmed the department’s decision and 10 varied, set aside or substituted the department’s decisions.
+During the year the Office of the Australian Information Commissioner (OAIC) published one review decision in relation to applications for review of FOI access decisions made by the department.
+This review affirmed the department’s decision.

 Personal information requests